csula/cs3220-spring-2018/notes/labs/lab2.md

 * Should re-use the same (similar) HTML & CSS from lab 1
 * Should store all state under `window.incrementalGame.state`
 * Should use `PubSub` object provided in lab 2
+    * To publish state changes
+    * To subscribe state changes and update the counter value